 A leading talent agency representing actors, actresses and the very best in film and tv technicians and creatives.

-Congratulations to both PHILIP KLOSS and STEVE SINGLETON who have both received BAFTA nominations for Editing.
-Philip is nominated for his work on An Adventure in Space and Time for BBC2, directed by Terry McDonough and produced by Matt Strevens.
-Steve has been nominated for The Fall, made by Artist Studio for the BBC with Jakob Verbruggen directing and Julian Stevens producing.
-The award ceremony takes place on Sunday the 27th of April.
+Congratulations to STEVE SINGLETON who has won a BAFTA for Editing for his work on The Fall, made by Artist Studio for the BBC with Jakob Verbruggen directing and Julian Stevens producing.

-IAN PIRIE (see actors) is currently playing Chae Strachan, one of the leads in the feature film Sunset Song.
-The adaptation of the classic Lewis Grassic Gibbon novel shoots in New Zealand, Luxembourg and Scotland and is directed by the revered Terence Davies.
+IAN PIRIE (see actors) has just finished playing Chae Strachan, one of the leads in the feature film Sunset Song.
+The adaptation of the classic Lewis Grassic Gibbon novel shot in New Zealand, Luxembourg and Scotland and is directed by the revered Terence Davies.

-Ian also reprises his regular role, Captain Dragonetti in the second series of Da Vinci's Demons showing on Sky Atlantic.
+Ian reprises his regular role, Captain Dragonetti in the second series of Da Vinci's Demons showing on Sky Atlantic.
+He has also just starting shooting the third series in Swansea.

-Following the success of The Book Thief, JOHN WILSON is now editing the film adaptation of the musical London Road.
-The feature is directed by Rufus Norris who was also in charge of the original stage version put on by the National Theatre three years ago.
+Following the success of The Book Thief, JOHN WILSON has just finished editing the film adaptation of the musical London Road.
+The feature has been directed by Rufus Norris who was also in charge of the original stage version put on by the National Theatre three years ago.

-We are very pleased that HANNAH STEELE (see actresses) has joined the cast of the eagerly anticipated BBC version of Wolf Hall.
-She will be playing Mary Shelton in the Company Pictures produced adaptation of the Booker Prize winning novel from Hilary Mantel.
-The six parter stars Mark Rylance as Thomas Cromwell.
+HANNAH STEELE (see actresses) has just finished playing Mary Shelton on the eagerly anticipated BBC version of Wolf Hall.
+The Company Pictures produced adaptation of the Booker Prize winning novel from Hilary Mantel is a six parter that stars Mark Rylance as Thomas Cromwell.

 Top editor PHILIP KLOSS is now cutting the new fantasy project from Cuba Pictures, Jonathan Strange and Mr Norrell.
 It's set in Napoleonic times when magic was in the air.
 The 7x60 minuter is directed by Toby Haynes and is based on the best selling novel by Susanna Clarke.